top of page

 Lolland Map.jpg

-a. red sweater (nattrøje) with blue silk ribbons along the neckline and sleeves.
+a. nattrøje: the sweater (nattrøje) is most commonly RED, but can be GREEN, with silk ribbons along the neckline and sleeves.

-d. hatbands (black if married; blue if mourning; bright multicolored if unmarried; green for "corrupted" women)
+e. hatbands: (black if married; blue if mourning; various bright colors if unmarried; green for "corrupted" women)

-c. scarf: what appears to be two scarves, a white one underneath with a colored one on top (like in the Samsø costume), is an illusion.
+f. scarf: what appears to be two scarves, a white one underneath with a colored one on top (like in the Samsø costume), is an illusion.
 In this case, there is one multicolored scarf with an edge of white lace.
+This is another hallmark of the Lolland costume.

-d. skirt of red wool with two silk bands at the bottom: the upper is yellow and the lower is light blue.
+g. skirt: red wool with two silk bands at the bottom.
+Classically, the upper is yellow and the lower is light blue or green.

 Lolland 2b.JPG